The following Practice Compliance Q&A provides comprehensive and up to date legal information covering:

 The government will enter into negotiations for a post-Brexit UK-EU relationship.
 In a situation where no new arrangements are put in place by the end of the year (a ‘non-negotiated outcome’), legislation previously prepared for a no-deal scenario will apply.

 As with counter-terrorist financing, efforts to thwart cybercriminals and protect cybersecurity are heavily dependent on cross-border co-operation.
-The EU has taken several legislative actions encouraging Member States to st
+The EU has taken several legislative actions encouraging Member States to strengthen national cyber-crime laws which contribute to and support the fight against cybercrime.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.